Arijassali/alx-system_engineering-devops/0x02-shell_redirections/README.md

+#!/bin/bash
-This script allows to print hello world
+echo 'This scripe allows to print Hello World'